Gregory P. Floyd, Ph.D., Director

 Jessica V. Wilson, M.A., Director

-The GLC also facilitates the Language Placement Test for students fulfilling their Core Curriculum requirements.
-Visit https://www.shu.edu/global-learning-center/language-placement-testing.cfm for more information.
+The Director of the GLC facilitates the language placement test for students fulfilling their Core Curriculum requirements.
+Direct all placement test questions to firstname.lastname@example.org, or visit https://www.shu.edu/global-learning-center/language-placement-testing.cfm for more information.

 Adam Warner, M.B.A., Director